The common cold is a respiratory infection caused by a virus (germ). Rhinoviruses are the most common cause.

 - You can put moisture into the air with a cool mist vaporizer or humidifier.
 Do not put medicine in the vaporizer.
 Change the water in it every day and clean it between uses.

-- If you do not have a vaporizer or humidifier, you can run hot water in the shower for 10 to 15 minutes (Picture 2).
-Keep the door closed and stay with your child while he breathes in the moist air.
-Be careful to keep him away from the hot water.
+- If you do not have a vaporizer or humidifier, run hot water in the shower for 10 to 15 minutes (Picture 2).
+Keep the door closed and stay with your child while they breathe in the moist air.
+Be careful to keep them away from the hot water.

 - For a sore throat:

-- Sip warm apple juice, herbal tea, or warm lemon water mixed with 1 to 2 teaspoons of honey.
+- Sip herbal tea or warm lemon water mixed with 1 to 2 teaspoons of honey.
 Honey works well for coughs, too.
-However, it is not safe to give honey to children younger than age 1.
+It is not safe to give honey to children younger than age 1.